Cardinals created by Pius X: 11 December 1905

-Pius created four cardinals on 11 December 1905, one each from Brazil, Hungary, Italy, and Spain.
+Pius created four cardinals on 11 December 1905, each one from Brazil, Hungary, Italy, and Spain.
 Three belonged to the order of cardinal priests and one (Cagiano de Acevedo) to the order of cardinal deacons.
 Afterwards, Pius gave Arcoverde and Cagiano de Azevedo their cardinal's rings.
-Customarily only new cardinals resident in Rome were on hand to participate in the public consistory following immediately upon the secret consistory where they were created cardinals.
+Customarily, only new cardinals residents in Rome were on hand to participate in the public consistory following immediately upon the secret consistory where they were created cardinals.
 The presence of Arcoverde is an exception.
 He was the first Brazilian cardinal and the first cardinal born in Latin America.